nickpastoria/BS_Drop_Tracker/README.md

 # Requirements
 - This application requires python 3 to run.
   - Python can be downloaded from here: https://www.python.org/downloads/

+# Included Files
+- app.pyw
+  - This is the main python application
+- drop_file.csv
+  - This is a my sample drop file I'm providing
+  - Since there isn't a place to give credit for kills yet I ask that you use your own file after getting the feel for how the application works

 # Inteded Use
 - Clone/download the repo from github to your device